-Your home and surrounding areas are a breeding ground for mosquitoes.
-Mosquitoes generally start appearing early in the summer months, depending on the weather patterns, and can be a severe nuisance to many outdoor activities.
+Your home and surrounding areas are a breeding ground for mosquito problems.
+Mosquitoes generally start appearing early in the summer, depending on the weather patterns, and can be a severe nuisance to many outdoor activities.
 A quality mosquito control system can be the answer to these problems.

 The Modern Solution

-A complete mosquito control program not only eliminates breeding sources but also includes long-term prevention.
-Modern Pest Services’ Homecare Mosquito is an effective mosquito management program.
+A complete outdoor mosquito control program not only eliminates breeding sources but also includes long-term prevention.
+Modern Pest Services’ HomeCare Mosquito is an effective management program for backyard mosquito control.
 Modern concentrates on eliminating the source of the mosquito resting areas.
 This is done by performing an in-depth inspection to identify areas of concern.
 An application is then applied to reduce any adult mosquito populations and prevent further reproduction.
-Most common mosquito resting areas are under foliage, wooded sections, shaded damp areas around the home, and any area where the bulk of mosquito populations rest during the day.
+Most common mosquito resting areas are under foliage, in wooded areas, and shaded damp sections around a home.

 Tips for Preventing Mosquito Population Growth